• Skip to primary navigation

 Step 9

-Once you accept the offer and fulfil all the requirements of the bank, the loan will be disbursed to your account.
+Once you accept the offer and fulfill all the requirements of the bank, the loan will be disbursed to your account.
 However, the bank will only disburse the amount to you when they are about to issue a bank draft to the car dealer for the purchase of the car.

 Step 10